fatizch/tryton/misc/drone/README.md

 export TEST_DRONE_GITHUB_SECRET=EDFGHJ456789HGVJK
 export TEST_DRONE_SECRET=anyStringYouWant
 ```
+6. Set `DRONE_HOST` in the `docker-compose.yml` file to your server adress.
-6. Run `cd path/to/drone/server && docker-compose up -d`
+7. Run `cd path/to/drone/server && docker-compose up -d`
-7. All clear!
+8. All clear!
 Now you can do the `Configuration part`.

 ## Configuration
 You will need to configure global secrets for your server to be able to access redmine and github.